 Quality of the theme: Is the roundtable topic of high relevance to contemporary poetics and poetry culture?
 For readings, does the group "make sense"?

 Clarity and consideration of the proposal text: Is it expressed in such a way as to interest our audience?
-Does the description indicate that the proposal was carefully considered, edited, etc. Remember that your proposal text becomes the event description in our materials when the proposal is accepted.
+Does the description indicate that the proposal was carefully considered, edited, etc.?
+Remember that your proposal text becomes the event description in our materials when the proposal is accepted.
 It should give the event's theme and suggest why this theme is important.
-Spend a bit of time on it; make it brief but also compelling (like a poem).
+Spend a bit of time on it; make it sound appealing to our audience.

 One good way to see what makes a good proposal is to review some from our archives (see Main Menu, above).